typeworld/typeworld/Lib/typeWorld/api/README.md

 ### dateFirstPublished

-Date of the initial release of the font.
+Human readable date of the initial release of the font.
 May also be defined family-wide at [Family.dateFirstPublished](#user-content-class-family-attribute-datefirstpublished).

 __Required:__ False<br />
 __Type:__ Str<br />